Shopify Product Page Best Practices: 17 PDP Elements for 2026

 Page speed matters more than design

-The single biggest PDP conversion lift in our data isn’t from any of the elements above — it’s from page speed.
+The single biggest PDP conversion lift in our data comes not from any individual design element but from page speed.
 A PDP that loads in 1.2 seconds converts ~40% better than the same PDP loading in 4.5 seconds.

 The usual culprits on slow Shopify PDPs: